Valonia (alga): Distribution and ecology

-Economic Use/ Natural Products
+Economic products and uses

 The genus Valonia, specifically Valonia aegagropila is utilized for human consumption as food.
 It contains numerous natural products/ secondary metabolites, such as, Pigments (carotene, chlorophyll a, chlorophyll b, lutein, siphonaxanthin, zeaxanthin, siphonein), Polysaccharide (starch), as well as Minerals (heavy metals).

 Valonia ventricosa which compose similar natural products is often studied for the crystalline-structure of its cellulose to promote applications on accurate physical measurements.